 Let’s be honest.
-We are constantly providing loving care to our families but so many of us mommas are not very practicing self love.
+We are constantly providing loving care to our families but so many of us mommas are not very good at practicing self love.
 We don’t speak nicely to ourselves, we don’t do nice things for ourselves and we rarely put ourselves first.
 It is easy to be hard on ourselves and beat ourselves up but as cliché as it may sound, we must care for ourselves so that we are able to care for our families.
 So here are 5 ways moms can practice self love.

 - Speak lovingly to yourself.
 At the end of the day, how many of you go through the list of things that you messed up or didn’t get right and beat yourself up about it?
 Would you speak to your children the way that you speak to yourself?
 It’s easy to see the fault in everything that we do but let’s give ourselves a little grace and speak to ourselves with love.
 Come up with 3 affirmations (or as we like to call them Mom Mantras) that you repeat to yourself daily or every time that negative self-talk starts running through your brain.
 Try it…I am a good Mom!
 I am enough just as I am!
 I can totally do this!

 - Do something just for you.
 Moms do.
 Our job is to get things done and we do what we have to do to make it happen.
 The problem is that the things we should be doing for ourselves are usually on the back burner.
 Guess what…Sometimes, what mom needs gets to be put first.
 Make that doctor’s appointment you have been putting off.
 Find 15 minutes of quiet time in your day to just enjoy silence.
 Workout or take a walk.
 Write in your journal or read a good book.
 Just take the time to add yourself to your never ending to-do list.